 If I managed to get off my parents’ professional dream for me by making more money without leaving the house, you can.
 If you are an introvert like me, you understand my situation better.
 You know how unfathomable it is to leave the house and suffer from rush hours every day.
 Only to get low salary than your skills’ worth.

 With that said, I encourage you to take this option a second look.
 Think about it.
-You can always go back to this post and learn how to make money as writer by reviewing this ultimate guide I wrote for you, my friend.
+You can always go back to this post and learn how to make money as writer.
+Review this ultimate guide I wrote for you, my friend.
+Any time.